Quick Start Guide

 -d '{}'3.
 Run the demo-app Application

-Since the demo application depends on ElasticSearch, Pulsar and OSS, these services must be running first, or it must connect to an existing testing environment.
+Because the Demo application depends on ElasticSearch, Pulsar, and OSS, you need to start these services first, or connect to an existing test environment.

 3.1 Run ElasticSearch and Pulsar